Skip to content

 View as Markdown

 Daytona provides process and code execution capabilities through the process module in sandboxes.
+For interactive terminal sessions, see Pseudo Terminal (PTY).
+For real-time log streaming from long-running session commands, see Log Streaming.

 Daytona provides methods to execute code in sandboxes.
 You can run code snippets in multiple languages with support for both stateless execution and stateful interpretation with persistent contexts.

 • Run code (stateless): run independent code snippets where each execution starts from a clean interpreter state; inherits the sandbox language that you choose at sandbox creation.
+Supports Python, JavaScript, and TypeScript.

-Daytona provides methods to run code snippets in sandboxes using stateless execution.
+Run code snippets in sandboxes using stateless execution.
 Each invocation starts from a clean interpreter, making it ideal for independent code snippets.

 # Run Python code